veelenga/hde/README.md

 the publication or modification date of the page.
 2. Inspect the [JSON-LD](https://ru.wikipedia.org/wiki/JSON-LD) structure, which could contain the publication or modification page of the page.
-3. Inspect abbr attributes
+3. Inspect abbr tags.
+And try to find the most relevant date.
-4. Inspect the time fields
+4. Inspect the time tags.
+And try to find the most relevant date.
-5. Try copyright date
+5. Reduce HTML size and search for timestamps using regular expressions.
+6. Reduce HTML size and search for the copyright year in meta or using regular expressions.

 You can check the [specs](spec/html_date_spec.cr) for examples.